Skip to content

 Why contribute up to match?

-Employer match is free money.
+Employer match is an additional contribution.
 Not contributing enough to get full match is equivalent to refusing a pay rise.
-Always max the match first.
+Maxing the match first compounds the employer contribution.

 Depends on other goals.
 Pension contributions are tax-efficient but locked until pension age.
 Balance with accessible savings and debt paydown.